osteele/gojekyll/README.md

 ### Major Omissions

-- Major features: themes, page tags, excerpts, plugins (except for `avatar`), pagination, math, warning mode
+- Major features: themes, page tags, excerpts, plugins (except for a few listed below), pagination, math, warning mode.
 - Site variables: `pages`, `static_files`, `html_pages`, `html_files`, `documents`, and `tags`
 - Jekyll filters: `group_by_exp`, `pop`, `shift`, `cgi_escape`, `uri_escape`, `scssify`, and `smartify`.
-- Jekyll's `include_relative` and `gist`
+- Jekyll's `include_relative` tag
-- The Go Liquid is also missing some tags and a few filters.
+- The Go Liquid engine is also missing some tags and a few filters.
 See its [README](https://github.com/osteele/gojekyll/#status) for status.
 - Data files must be YAML.
 CSV and JSON are not (yet) supported.
 - `{% highlight %}` uses Pygments.
 There's no way to tell it to use Rouge.
 Also, I don't know what will happen if Pygments isn't installed.
 - `<div markdown=1>` doesn't work.
 I think this is a limitation of the Blackfriday Markdown processor.

 ### Other Caveats

-- The Liquid engine is probably much stricter than the original.
+- This Liquid engine is probably much stricter than the original.
-- This implementation is much less robust.
-It probably panics or otherwise fails on a lot of legitimate constructs.
+- Both the Liquid and Jekyll implementations are much less robust than the originals.
+They probably panic or otherwise fails on a lot of legitimate constructs.
 - Liquid errors aren't reported very nicely.

 ### Intentional Differences